aquasecurity/deployments/enforcers/aqua_enforcer/kubenetes_and_openshift/manifests/README.md

 ## Aqua Enforcer Overview

 The Aqua Enforcer, running as a DaemonSet deployment, provides runtime security for your Kubernetes workloads by blocking unauthorized deployments, monitoring and restricting runtime activities, and generating audit events for your review.
-For more information, refer the product documentation, [Enforcers Overview](https://docs.aquasec.com/docs/enforcers-overview#section-aqua-enforcers) and [Aqua Enforcer](https://docs.aquasec.com/docs/aqua-enforcer).
+For more information, refer to the product documentation, [Enforcers Overview](https://docs.aquasec.com/docs/enforcers-overview#section-aqua-enforcers) and [Aqua Enforcer](https://docs.aquasec.com/docs/aqua-enforcer).

 This repository shows the manifest yaml files required to deploy Aqua Enforcer on the following Kubernetes platforms:
 * Kubernetes